 Blood Shot Eyes

 Another common effect of drug or alcohol abuse is reddening of the eyes or the appearance of bloodshot eyes.
-Cocaine and other stimulants as well as tetrahydrocannabinol (THC: the psychoactive ingredient in cannabis products) and certain types of hallucinogenic drugs like mescaline result in the pupils of the eyes having a delayed reaction, or a lack of a reaction, to light.
+Cocaine and other stimulants as well as tetrahydrocannabinol (THC: the psychoactive ingredient in marijuana or cannabis) and certain types of hallucinogenic drugs, like mescaline, result in the pupils of the eyes having a delayed reaction, or a lack of a reaction, to light.
 This results in these drugs producing dilated pupils.

 In addition, cocaine use activates the sympathetic nervous system, which leads to a constriction of blood vessels and increased blood pressure.
 This can lead to bloodshot eyes, and it can also lead to significant damage to the cornea.
 The symptoms can often last longer than the actual effects of the cocaine, and individuals may experience sensitivity to light, reddened eyes, and other issues for hours or even days after the psychoactive effects of cocaine have dissipated.

 The best way to avoid these troublesome side effects associated with cocaine abuse is to get into a recovery program and stop using the drug.